-Every fan of Netflix’s offbeat superhero series The Umbrella Academy has been waiting for the much-awaited Season 3 and now it finally nearing its release, with some first-look images also out for all the fans to see.
+Every fan of Netflix’s offbeat superhero series The Umbrella Academy has been waiting for the much-awaited fourth and final season.
 The Umbrella Academy has always been one of the best Netflix original series with its brilliant characters and capable creators who have given us a gem that every fan of the series cherishes with all their heart.
 So, while you are waiting to see the sibling back in action here are some shows that you could watch to pass the time.

 Synopsis: After their father is murdered under mysterious circumstances, the three Locke siblings and their mother move into their ancestral home, Keyhouse, which they discover is full of magical keys that may be connected to their father’s death.
 As the Locke children explore the different keys and their unique powers, a mysterious demon awakens — and will stop at nothing to steal them.
 From Carlton Cuse (Lost, Bates Motel) and Meredith Averill (The Haunting of Hill House), the series is a coming-of-age mystery about love, loss, and the unshakable bonds that define family.